Fees & Passes

 Under the authorized Federal Lands Recreation Enhancement Act (FLREA), national parks are allowed to keep 80% of all fees collected and to use that money to fund important projects that improve visitor services and protect natural and cultural resources for future generations.
 In Grand Teton National Park, your fees allow us to spend approximately $4 million per year on park projects such as:

-The entrance fees are $25 for a private, noncommercial vehicle; $20 for a motorcycle; or $12 for each visitor 16 years and older entering by foot, bicycle, ski, etc. These fees provide the visitor with a 7-day entrance permit for Grand Teton and Yellowstone national parks, and the John D. Rockefeller, Jr. Memorial Parkway.
+The entrance fees are $30 for a private, noncommercial vehicle; $25 for a motorcycle; or $15 for each visitor 16 years and older entering by foot, bicycle, ski, etc. These fees provide the visitor with a 7-day entrance permit for Grand Teton National Park and the John D. Rockefeller, Jr. Memorial Parkway only.
+Yellowstone National Park has a separate entrance fee.

 Park Annual Pass